 A good indicator of how the consumption of news has changed is the views of Canadians on the news in their social media feed.
 Overall, 34% either somewhat or strongly agree that they would like the news to reflect their political views but this rises to 44% among those under 35 years of age.

-The overall declining trust numbers are concerning but to-date the decline is modest and not critically important.
+The overall declining trust numbers are concerning.
+To-date the decline is modest and not critically important.
 The future, however, is much less certain.
-Younger people are less likely to be getting news from traditional sources (except newspaper websites) and are more likely to see, perhaps passively, news on social media and other online channels.
+Younger people are less likely to be getting news from traditional sources (except newspaper websites).
+They are also more likely to see, perhaps passively, news on social media and other online channels.
 Thankfully, Canadians approach these channels with considerable skepticism.

-Nevertheless, when news was a shared experience it provided us with a common frame of reference.
-News was not the only source of information — community organizations, churches and unions also provided voices that were not necessarily fully represented in the news — but it provided us with something that was shared.
-As Canadians move to other sources of news that shared experience is being lost and online channels, particularly social media ones, are unlikely to fill the void as we are likely to get news that reinforces existing political views.
+When news was a shared experience it provided us with a common frame of reference.
+News was not the only source of information.
+Community organizations, churches and unions also provided voices that were not necessarily fully represented in the news, but it provided us with something that was shared.
+As Canadians move to other sources of news that shared experience is being lost.
+Online channels, particularly social media ones, are unlikely to fill the void since our feeds differ.

-**note, a Pew Research Center study conducted in 2017 also showed that Canadians are more positive about the performance of the news media than Americans but there is considerable room for improvement.
+**note, a Pew Research Center study conducted in 2017 also showed that Canadians are more positive about the performance of the news media than Americans.

 Source: The survey was conducted for the Radio Television Digital News Association (RTDNA) by Ipsos.
 The survey was conducted online (n=1000) between May 16 and 21, 2018.
 Release